Close Menu

 • Understanding Toddler Clothing Sensory Issues

-• How to Get Your Toddler to Change Clothes (Without Tears)
+• How to Get Your Toddler to Change Clothes Without Tears

-• When Should You Be Concerned About Clothing Refusal?
+• When Should You Be Concerned?

 • Practical Tips When Your Child Refuses to Wear Certain Clothes

-• Final Thoughts: Choose Peace Over Perfection
+• Choosing Peace Over Perfection

 Why Your Toddler Wants to Wear the Same Shirt Every Day

-When a toddler refuses to change clothes, they’re actually telling you something important.
-They’re saying they need predictability.
 They need something that feels right on their body.
-They need to feel in charge of at least one small part of their day.
+They need to feel like they have a say in at least one part of their day.

 Understanding Toddler Clothing Sensory Issues